LifeWays Community Mental Health

 Encourages services in the least intensive or restrictive setting that is clinically appropriate to meet the individual’s needs.

 Maintains contact with all staff/providers providing services for the purpose of monitoring and care coordination.

-Informs the community of Crisis Team services available.
+Informs the community of services available by LifeWays’ Mobile Crisis Team.

 Performs all duties as assigned to ensure the Crisis Team runs efficiently and effectively.

 Performs duties in a variety of settings to include but not limited to: the office, community locations, emergency departments, schools, consumer homes, and jails.

 Works a non-traditional schedule which may include evenings, weekends and/or holidays.

 At least one years’ experience in working with Children if performing duties within Intensive Crisis Stabilization Services (ICSS).